bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 console.log("The next word will be \x1b[31mred\x1b[0m!")
 ```

 One of the many features oclif offers in addition to basic terminal functionality is formatted terminal output.
-But, as you'd expect from a more basic framework, Commander.js offer that feature.
-Nothing about Commander.js is incompatible with formatted terminal output, it just doesn't implement it for you.
-If you want formatted output, you need to code it yourself, or rely on another module for that functionality.
+But, as you'd expect from a more basic framework, Commander.js offers that feature.
+Nothing about Commander.js is incompatible with formatted terminal output; it just doesn'timplement it for you.
+If you want formatted output, you need to code it yourself or rely on another module for that functionality.

 In the past, when I needed formatted terminal output, I used the very popular module [Chalk](https://www.npmjs.com/package/chalk), but again, I wasn't sure it was still the best option.
 So, I had another conversation with Lumo.
 There's nothing wrong with Chalk, but it's more powerful than I need, and after evaluating the options suggested by Lumo, I chose a lighter-weight option, [Kleur](https://www.npmjs.com/package/kleur).

-Kleur is the fasted and most light-weight of the current terminal formatting modules, it has no dependencies, and the syntax is simple, making it quick and easy to learn.
+Kleur is the fasted and most light-weight of the current terminal formatting modules, it has no dependencies, and the syntax is simple making it quick and easy to learn.
 Given it has tens of millions of weekly downloads, it also clearly has strong community support.

-With Kleur we can re-write our cryptic-looking example as:
+With Kleur we can rewrite our cryptic-looking example as:

 ```javascript
 import kleur from 'kleur';
 console.log(`The next word will be ${kleur.red('red')}!`);
 ```

-If you don't like pre-fixing the function names with `kleur.`, you can use the ES6 destructuring syntax to extract out the functions you want as stand-alone functions.
+If you don't like prefixing the function names with `kleur.`, you can use the ES6 destructuring syntax to extract out the functions you want as stand-alone functions.
 This is what I chose to do in my code, so you'll find the following near the top of my CLI script's code:

 ```javascript
 import kleur from 'kleur';